-The newly-implemented "Safe Routes to School" Program, funded by a three-year grant, provides information, encouragement and support for students to walk and bike safely to and from school.
+The grant-funded "Safe Routes to School" Program provides information, encouragement and support for students to walk and bike safely to and from school.
 Assistance is provided in both the planning and organizing of regular "Walk and Roll to School" days during the year, as well as funding for student incentives and prizes.
 In-class instruction on bike and pedestrian safety, as well as a "Bike Rodeo" is provided.